 The Yang of the ayahausca world, wherever we find it, in whatever tradition, reminds us of the laws and structures of the world we live in.
 The yang teaches us how to navigate toward our highest potential with single pointed focus and an acute understanding of the group intention and personal structure it takes to be "one people under god," battling our way upward and transcending darkness as we go.

 Of course, "wherever we find it," and "in whatever tradition" means that these categories cannot ultimately be assigned to ayahuasca shamanism or to the daime.
 At the end of the day, having navigated both worlds and performed this yin/yang thought exercise enough times, my personal feeling is that we must continue to forge ahead in dialog with the plant spirits of our planet.
 These "yin" and "yangs" of the medicine world may seem diametrically opposed, wherever they appear, and often our traditions do vary greatly from one cup or brew to the next.
 Yet, from the tension of the opposites there always comes a "third."
 Where will the ayahausca medicine spirits, the daime spirits, the UDV spirits, take us next?
 Will there ever be a tantric tango dance between Juramidam of the Daime and Grandmother ayahuasca of the Peruvian Amazon?
 Can we go beyond the "yins" and "yangs" of the various medicine communities?
 Until we do, or as we do, I know that I will remain deeply in love with both traditions for the magic, and the shadows, they offer!
-I'll leave this meditation with a list of technologies I crave to see created with ayahuasca in my lifetime (although I feel in no place to create them myself!):

 1. Yoga Asana and Ayahuasca